 A topless man is very different in our society, we see topless men on the TV before the watershed or going about their business in the summer.
 But we don’t see topless women in the same way.
 A child looking at Torso of the Week in Heat magazine wouldn’t find it nearly as odd as seeing a picture of a woman in her knickers, amidst page after page of pictures of men in clothes doing things like running the country and achieving in sport in a newspaper.
 Men are also not posed as passive and sexually available and willing as the Page 3 models are.
 Breasts are secondary sexual characteristics which a male torso is not, so there is nothing sexually revealing about a topless man.

 That being said many people who support No More Page 3 don’t like Torso of the Week either.

-We are seeing more and more objectification of men nowadays, so it is hardly surprising we also are seeing a rise in eating disorders and body dismorphia amongst young men.
+We are seeing more and more objectification of men nowadays, so it is hardly surprising that we also are seeing a rise in eating disorders and body dysmorphia amongst young men.